Parou/Mini-Steak-with-Eggplant-Peach-Balsamic-Sauce-and-Pak-Choi/README.md

 - 1 Peach
 - 1 Pak Choi
 - 1 Eggplant
 - 1 Milk (Wait.
-Milk doesn't come in this shape.)
+Milk doesn't come in this shape.
+If yours did, better throw it away!)

 ## How to cook it: